Sukhe Kale chane/ Dry black chickpeas recipe

 - 2 cups water

-In a pressure cooker heat mustard oil to a smoking point.Add Hing(asafoetida) , jeera (cumin seeds), ginger (grated or paste), and sauce till the raw aroma of ginger goes away.
+- In a pressure cooker heat mustard oil to a smoking point.Add Hing(asafoetida) , jeera (cumin seeds), ginger (grated or paste), and saute till the raw aroma of ginger goes away.

 - Mustard oil is most often heated in the pan, with no other ingredients, until it reaches a temperature where the first wisps of smoke appear (about 480°F/250°C).
 Immediately take it off the heat and allow to cool to a more reasonable frying temperature (around 360°F/180°C) before adding other ingredients.
 This procedure removes the acrid taste of the raw oil and renders it quite pleasant.